Facial-Sensing Tech for the Projected $3 Trillion XR Market

 OPPORTUNITY

-Most wearables track motion, heart rate, or sleep, but they can’t tell users why they feel or behave a certain way.
-Emteq holds the patents for the sensing tech that smart glasses need to deliver real value.
+Big Tech is already pouring billions into this market, and only Emteq holds the patents for the sensing tech that smart glasses need to deliver real value.
 As the giants race to dominate the platform, we control a key piece they don’t have.

 Smart glasses are going to replace smartphones the same way smartphones replaced computers”